Skip to main content (Press Enter).

 116th CES, Yerevan Armenia, 461st Air Control Wing, 116th Air Control Wing

-U.S. Air Force Master Sgt.
-Tyler Harrison, a structures craftsman with the 116th Civil Engineer Squadron, Georgia Air National Guard, preps a door for installation during a European Command Humanitarian Civic Assistance project in Yerevan, Armenia, May 11, 2016.
-During the project, Airmen from the 116th Civil Engineer Squadron and the 461st Air Control Wing Staff worked in partnership with the Armenian people to renovate a Yerevan elderly institution.
-The renovation provided crucial skill set training for the civil engineers while continuing the long-lasting friendship between the Armenian people and the citizens of the United States.
-(U.S. Air National Guard photo by Master Sgt.
-Regina Young)
+U.S. Air Force Airman Ryan Brooks, left, and Airman 1st Class Milton Harrington, heating, ventilation, air conditioning and refrigeration (HVAC) technicians with the 116th Civil Engineer Squadron (CES), Georgia Air National Guard, clean the interior of the mixed air section of an air handling unit for an industrial HVAC system, at the U.S. Embassy in Yerevan, Armenia, May 19, 2016.
+The Airmen and other members of the 116th CES are in Yerevan for a European Command Humanitarian Civic Assistance project.
+During the project, civil engineers from the 116th Air Control Wing and a structural craftsman from the 461st Air Control Wing worked in partnership with the Armenian people to renovate a Yerevan elderly institution.
+The renovation provided crucial skill-set training for the civil engineers while continuing the long-lasting friendship between the Armenian people and the citizens of the United States.
+Several Airmen from the 116th CES spent time with Armenian workers on U.S. Embassy projects to receive additional career-field training.
+(Airmen are wearing civilian clothing due to work in being accomplished within the civilian population of Armenia) (U.S. Air National Guard photo by Senior Master Sgt.
+Roger Parsons/Released)

 Details